 - Organization for New Employees (ONE)

 - People for Respect, Inclusion and Diversity of Employees (PRIDE)

 - Attract, develop and retain a premier workforce, from the broadest possible pool, to meet our business needs worldwide;

 - Actively foster a productive work environment where individual and cultural differences are respected and valued, and where all employees are encouraged to contribute fully to achieving our business results; and

 - Identify and develop leadership capabilities to excel in a variety of international and cultural environments.

 ExxonMobil uses a series of training programs and tools to help our employees understand cultural sensitivities across a diverse workforce.
 We do not tolerate harassment in any form.
-Employees are subject to disciplinary action, up to and including termination, for any act of harassment.
+Violators of this policy are subject to disciplinary action, up to and including termination, for any act of harassment.

 As demand increases for workers in the fields of science, technology, engineering and mathematics, we will continue to support immigration policies that help U.S. companies attract highly skilled workers.